 - 1 cup chopped walnuts

-- I've found that turning the oven down to about 160℃ for the first 20 minutes and then back up to 175℃ s giving me a good result lately.
-Otherwise, the top cooks too quickly and I have to cover with foil until the rest is cooked through.
+- I've found that turning the oven down to about 160℃ for the first 20 minutes and then up to 175℃ gives me a good result.

 - Pure maple syrup is my preferred sweetener, as I love the flavour it adds to bananas.